I’ve been involved with some form of technology since 1980. This is my return to a “home page.” Seems to make sense after nearly 25 years.

 About this site

-This site redirects from paxtonland.com as well. paxtonland is an old and often neglected weblog and catch-all sandbox for whatever web application development stuff that I was working on at the time.
+This site redirects from “paxtonland.com, now defunct, which redirects from “Dean’s Homepage,” also defunct as well. paxtonland was an early, once active, and eventually neglected weblog and catch-all sandbox for whatever web application development stuff that I was working on at the time.

 paxtonland started in 1994 as a links page.
-I moved it from a gopher site to a website as soon as we setup the web server at the University of Michigan Computing Club (Arbor Information Society).
-I started it just to learn HTML but, I was enthralled with the web.
+I moved it from a gopher site to a web server and into HTML as soon as we setup the web server at the University of Michigan Computing Club (Arbor Information Society).
+I started it just to learn HTML but, like many at the time, I was enthralled with the web.
 It stayed there until 1998 when it got its own domain name (paxtonland.com).
 I hosted several very early internet projects there such as; Perl experiments, an extensive list of bookmarks, a DIY computer system builders guide, a voting guide for local and national elections, a couple of “zines,” software reviews, and more.

 In 1998, it still functioned as a landing page for my browser and had several visitors as well.
 Since 1996, I was writing monthly “posts” in chronological order.
 The systems guide had really taken off at this point, but I’d stopped all the other projects I’d taken a lot of inspiration from Jakob Nielsen’s useit.com and still do.
 However, the more that I learned about the web, the more I was struggling with the transition from a systems engineering driven web to a design and content driven web.